Table of Contents

 It is not easy to convince clients, especially when you are pitching for SEO services via a call.
 The decision-makers that you are going to deal with possess very little knowledge about SEO.
 As the saying goes, a little knowledge is dangerous!

-The usual questions that we hear from prospective clients range from “Can you rank me on the #1 Position in a Month?”, “I didn’t get results from my previous marketing agency; how can I trust your service.”
-Another most common question that is popping up nowadays is “I heard SEO is dead, why should I invest if it doesn’t work anymore?”
+The usual questions we hear from prospective clients range from “Can you rank me on the #1 Position in a Month?” to “I didn’t get results from my previous marketing agency; how can I trust your service?”
+Another common question that pops up nowadays is, “I heard SEO is dead; why should I invest if it doesn’t work anymore?”

-Even though these are double-edged questions, a well thought out answer can seal the deal.
-Educating the client is a task that your digital marketing team has has to do daily, especially if they are connected via a call.
+Even though these are double-edged questions, a well-thought-out answer can seal the deal.
+Your digital marketing team must educate the client daily, especially if they are connected via call.

 Never promise things that cannot be done.
-The best answering formula to poke interest in your service is by first accepting their claims, if any, and then contradicting it with reasons.
+The best answering formula to pique interest in your service is first to accept their claims, if any, and then contradict them with reasons.

-A majority of the clients business that you reach out may have already invested in SEO, but without the desired outcome.
+A majority of the client’s businesses that you reach out to may have already invested in SEO but without the desired outcome.
 In such cases, it’s crucial to present them with an SEO audit of the website, explaining the missed opportunities.

 Day 26-30: Follow Up